Blog Post

 Step 1 — Installing the Prerequisites

-To create React Native apps from the command line, you also need to install react-native-cli:
+To create React Native apps from the command line, you also need to install Node.js and Watchman using Homebrew:

 Step 2 — Creating a New React Native App

-We can use react-native to create a new React Native app from the command line (we chose the name OpeningaPDF for our app):
+You can use react-native to create a new React Native app from the command line.
+This example uses the name OpeningaPDF for the app:

-For the rest of the tutorial, we’ll work in OpeningaPDF:
+For the rest of the tutorial, you’ll work in OpeningaPDF:

 cd OpeningaPDF